 I think people rush into relationships in the modern world too fast, anyway, because they’re brainwashed by all the crap from Hollywood and Korean dramas and shit.
 The movies are great in the courtship phase, those are great movies.
 And then the couple gets together and the movie ends.
 That’s where the hard work begins.
 That’s when the real stuff happens.

 People think, “Oh, all of the drama is in the courtship.”
-Well there actually is a lot of drama in the courtship but you have to do it in a sustainable way.
+Well actually there’s a lot of drama in the courtship but you have to do it in a sustainable way.
 Sustainable relationships don’t generally exhibit the pattern of intense, short courtships followed by very long relationships.
 Not in the modern world when it’s so easy to back out of the committed relationship now.
 That sort of thing might have worked in the 1800s when Jane Austen was writing about it because it just could be much more difficult to divorce but not in the modern world.

 So do it sustainably.
 There’s nothing wrong with doing four hours a week because you have 8 hours to spare.
 That’s quite a big chunk of your time already.
 And just make sure that those 4 hours count.
-If you’re so busy that you’re working all these jobs that means that you’re making some extra moola and you can hire a lifestyle concierge.
+If you’re so busy that you’re working all these jobs that means that you’re making some extra moolah and you can hire a lifestyle concierge.
 I have one, I use Quintessentially, they’re great.
 I get no affiliate commission mentioning them, at all.
 There’s many of these concierge companies, I use Quintessentially.

 And you can basically just tell Quintessentially here are the things I want to do, give me a list of the top 5 ways to do that here in the city.
 And then you just pick one, they make the reservations all the way down the line.
 Saves all this time and then the two of you just show up and have an amazing 4 hours.
 That’s the basis of a good one year relationship and hopefully after that one year you’ll be able to free up more time if you want to get serious about it.
 It’s just a matter of apportioning your own time.
+So, time management.

 So there we go.
 This is Man Up, I’m David Tian, Ph.D.
 Make sure you join the private Facebook group.
 Click the link and join the private Facebook group.
 We approve requests about every day and you can ask your personal questions to me personally and I’ll give you an answer personally.
 All right man, this is Man Up.